markcwm/openb3d.mod/README.md

 BlitzMax wrapper for Openb3d library version 0.9.

-Extract angros.mod folder to BlitzMax/mod.
+Extract angros.mod-master folder to BlitzMax/mod and remove -master.

 The library binaries are installed separately now.
-See my openb3d-library repository.
+See the openb3d-bin repository.